Part 2 Part 1

 Copyright protection is automatically granted to the original creator of a work.

-But these entitlements can be transferred or sold to another entity.
-This action is termed Rights Assignment.
+However, these entitlements can be legally transferred or sold to another entity.
+This function is termed Rights Assignment.

-Once the idea is physically expressed in an original form, if you are the sole Author, you immediately and exclusively own the rights to reproduce that particular expression.
+Once an idea is physically expressed in an original form, if you are the sole Author, you immediately and exclusively own the Rights to reproduce that particular expression.

-To disseminate a creative effort, an Author can use any medium as seen fit.
+To disseminate a Creative Effort, an Author can choose any medium as seen fit.
 Radio, street busking, television, word of mouth, print, or any other avenue.
 Digital or otherwise.

-Copyright Protection is extended to all forms of artistic performances, literature, movies, sound recordings, song lyrics, house plans, engravings, photography, paintings, blueprints, software, sketches . . .
+Copyright Protection is extended to every form of Creative Effort.
+Stage performance, literature, artwork, films, sound recordings, house plans, photography, sales copy, software engravings, sketches, song lyrics . . .

-When others replicate your Original Expression, or part thereof, without your permission, they are violating your exclusive rights and committing an infringement.
+If another Human replicates your Original Expression, or a portion thereof, without your permission, that individual is violating your exclusive rights and committing an infringement.

-Any infringement entitles you to seek compensation for any and all loss.
-Seeking of Compensation involves the assistance of the legal profession.
+Any infringement entitles a Rights Holder to seek compensation, for any and all loss.
+Seeking of Compensation involves engaging the assistance of the legal profession.

-The Author of a work is usually the recipient of rights ownership.
-Except within certain circumstances, such as an employee creating a work in the course of paid employment.
-In this case the owner of the rights is the employer. (ditto Patents)
+There are exceptions to this rule in particular circumstances, such as an employee creating a work in the course of paid employment.
+In this case the owner of the rights is the employer.

 Other circumstances, such as commissioned works, recording companies and contract artists, movies, and live performances, are less clear cut.

-If involved in such circumstances, and doubt exists, legal advice should be sought.
+If involved in such circumstances and doubt exists, competent legal advice should be sought.

 Copyright Owner Rights form two separate categories.
 These are the Economic Rights and Moral Rights.

-Economic rights can be seen as exclusive income producing sources and vary depending on the character of the creative expression.
-Literary and Artistic works for instance, have different economic rights attached.
+Economic Rights can be viewed as exclusive income producing sources, these vary depending on the character of the creative expression.
+Literary and Artistic works for instance, can have different Economic Rights attached.

-Whether or not Economic Rights are assigned, Moral Rights remain with the creator of a given work forever.
+Whether or not Economic Rights are assigned, The Moral Rights of a Work are retained by the Creator forever.

 Copyright can be bought, sold, negotiated, shared, willed, given away, or otherwise treated in the same manner as any personal chattels.

-Any circumstances where Copyright ownership is not perfectly clear and where Assignment of copyright is involved, is, perhaps, one of the most pertinent areas to seek sound legal counsel before making decisions.
+Any circumstances where Copyright ownership is not perfectly clear and where Assignment of copyright is involved, is one of the most pertinent aspects where one should seek sound legal counsel before making decisions.

 All creative effort is protected.
-Where copyright law ends Patent Law takes over.
-But with a significant difference.
+Where Copyright Law finishes, Patent Law takes over.
+With a significant difference.

-Patents protection includes inventions, useful innovation, and many industrial processes.
+Patents protection includes Inventions and Innovations.
+And many industrial processes.

-Protection extends rights holders a monopoly to exploit their conception commercially, for the life of the Patent.
+Protection extends to Rights Holders, the monopoly, to exploit their conception commercially, for the life of the Patent.

-Patent applicants must follow a formal procedure, often-times drawn out, with (supposedly) stringent requirements, and no guarantee of securement.
+Applicants must follow a formal procedure, often-times drawn out, meet with stringent requirements, and with no guarantee of securement.

-Compared to Copyright security, Patents are the poor cousins.
+Compared to Copyright Security, Patent Rights are the poor cousins.

-These poor cousins receive a modest protection span of a maximum twenty years, as opposed to the typical “life of the author plus seventy years” that is granted by Copyright Law to published works in many Countries.
+Patents are extended a modest protection life-span.
+A maximum duration of twenty years, as opposed to the typical “life of the author plus seventy years” extended via Copyright Law to published works in many Countries.

-Some Countries offer an even longer protection span.
+Some Countries offer an even longer protection life-span for Copyright.

-Not withstanding the above timespan, contributing to the complexity of copyright legislation, the duration of protection is dependent on a number of considerations.
+Not withstanding the distressing psychological impact on budding creators Freedom to associate other Human's work with their own, the above time-span contributes much to the complexity of Copyright Legislation.
+The duration of protection is dependent on a number of considerations.

 Indeed, protection can be perpetual.
-If a particular creative expression is not published, copyright lays in abeyance until the day that a work is published.
+If a particular Creative Expression is not published, then Copyright lays in abeyance until the day that a Work is published.
 The appropriate duration of protection applies from that date.
 Including posthumously.

-These complex laws exist for the sole purpose of preventing copyright infringement.
-This is the subject of the next page of useful copyright information.
+Complex restrictions ostensibly are in place for the exclusive purpose of preventing Copyright Infringement.
+Rights Infringement is the hot topic of the next installment of useful copyright information.

 Useful Copyright Information Rocks!